 The worst damage comes once the identity crime is pulled off, and the identity thief cashes out the profits from the corrupted accounts.
 Your FICO score could drop by as much as 20 to 40 points really fast, just off the hard inquiries the fraudster makes.
-Once any accounts are maxed out, and subsequently charged off, your credit rating could drop by 150 points or more.
+Once any accounts are maxed out and subsequently charged off, your credit rating could drop by 150 points or more.

 If you have a good history with the card provider, you might be able to negotiate a one-time ‘good-faith’ extension to avoid having a blemish posted on your report.

 If you have an unpaid tax lien, it is important to get it taken care of as soon as you can.
-This is one of very few negatives that can stay on your credit report for a very long time.
+This is one of the very few negatives that can stay on your credit report for a very long time.
 Typically, the tax debt will be dropped from your report after 15 years.
 But, a paid tax lien will erase from your report seven years after the date of repayment.

-Interestingly, the IRS introduced the ‘Fresh Start‘ program a few years back, which is designed to help borrowers with unpaid tax liens.
-This lead to a policy change, which gave some taxpayers the ability to lift the unpaid tax lien from their credit report before it was fully repaid.
-This is possible if you meet the IRS’s requirements, which include having a repayment agreement for your tax debts of no more than $25,000, with no previous repayment defaults.
+Interestingly, the IRS introduced the Fresh Start program a few years back, designed to help borrowers with unpaid tax liens.
+This led to a policy change, allowing some taxpayers to lift the unpaid tax lien from their credit report before fully repaid.
+This is possible if you meet the IRS’s requirements, including having a repayment agreement for your tax debts of no more than $25,000, with no previous repayment defaults.

 Also, other types of public records on your credit report can impact your score.
 Some examples include the garnishing of your wages and an outstanding civil judgment against you.

 Your credit report is not a static piece of paper.
-Many things get posted onto your report, some good and others bad.
+Many things get posted onto your report, some good and others are bad.
 The amount of weight these factors have on your credit score can also vary depending on many factors.
 As there is no mathematical equation, all you can look at is what is considered good versus what’s seen as bad.